-"Just as when the root of a great, standing tree-possessed of heartwood-is inconstant & subject to change, its trunk is inconstant & subject to change, its shadow is inconstant & subject to change.
-If someone were to say, "The root of that great, standing tree-possessed of heartwood-is inconstant & subject to change, its trunk is inconstant & subject to change, its branches & foliage are inconstant & subject to change, but as for its shadow, that is constant, everlasting, eternal, & not subject to change': Would he be speaking rightly?"
+"Just as when the root of a great, standing tree-possessed of heartwood -is inconstant & subject to change, its trunk is inconstant & subject to change, its branches & foliage are inconstant & subject to change, its shadow is inconstant & subject to change.
+If someone were to say, 'The root of that great, standing tree-possessed of heartwood-is inconstant & subject to change, its trunk is inconstant & subject to change, its branches & foliage are inconstant & subject to change, but as for its shadow, that is constant, everlasting, eternal, & not subject to change': Would he be speaking rightly?"